-The neck features a beautiful string reinforcement that ensures that the two pieces will not split apart with use.
-The option to add similar string reinforcement all around the poncho is available for an additional cost.
-The reinforcement adds extra strength to all sides making it less likely to incur accidental damage, such as tearing, resulting in a better quality poncho that will last longer.
+The neck features a beautiful border (called chichilla by the locals) that ensures that the two pieces will not split apart with use.
+The option to add similar border all around the poncho is available for an additional cost.
+The border adds extra strength to all sides making it less likely to incur accidental damage, such as tearing, resulting in a better quality poncho that will last longer.

 This poncho comes in two sizes:

 - Medium, 150 - 155 cm (59.06 - 61.02") length by 110 - 115 cm (43.31 - 45.28") width.

 - Large, 175 - 180 cm (68.90 - 70.87") length by 110 - 115 cm (43.31 - 45.28") width, with larger neck opening as well.